 Sale or Exchange of CIM Commercial Stock or Warrants.
 When a U.S. shareholder sells or otherwise disposes of CIM Commercial stock or Warrants, the shareholder will recognize gain or loss for U.S. federal income tax purposes in an amount equal to the difference between (a) the amount of cash and the fair market value of any property received on the sale or other disposition, and (b) the holder's adjusted basis in the shares or Warrants for tax purposes.
 This gain or loss will be capital gain or loss if the U.S. shareholder has held the shares as capital assets.
-The gain or loss will be long-term gain or loss if the U.S. shareholder has need the shares as capital gain of an individual U.S. shareholder is generally taxed at preferential rates.
+The gain or loss will be long-term gain or loss if the U.S. shareholder has held the shares or Warrants for more than one year.
+Long-term capital gain of an individual U.S. shareholder is generally taxed at preferential rates.
 In general, any loss recognized by a U.S. shareholder when the shareholder sells or otherwise disposes of CIM Commercial stock that the shareholder has held for six months or less, after applying certain holding period rules, will be treated as a long-term capital loss, to the extent of distributions received by the shareholder from CIM Commercial that were required to be treated as long-term capital gains.